arianomidi/ASCIICSA/README.md

 ## About

 There are many image to ASCII converters avaliable but these projects were limited and lacked the customization capabilities needed to create artistics images.
-Try it out and create custom ASCII images and even videos!
+ASCIICSA – ACSII Computer Simulated Art – can generate highly customizable ASCII art from an input image or video.
+Take a look at some of the results and even try it out to create your own ASCII art!

 <!-- [![ASCIICSA][product-screenshot]](https://example.com) -->
 ![flowers](https://user-images.githubusercontent.com/59782445/148183182-4881b9ec-5d11-4dda-bcff-e37b10c73e04.gif)